 - Ribbon and picks for the lid

 Place the letter sticker on each jar, centered as much as possible.
 I used a piece of painters tape along the bottom of each jar to give me a guideline of how far up to place the sticker… so they would all be the same distance from the bottom when lined up next to each other.
 Make sense?
 Rub the sticker on well so no paint leaks underneath.
 (You will be learning how to frost the glass jars with spray paint next!)
 Remove lids and rings.

 Spray paint the jars with the frosted glass paint.
 I did mine in three light coats, letting it dry at least 15 minutes between coats.
-Let dry at least one hour after last coat, then spray with clear matte sealer, or a glitter spray paint to seal.
+Let dry at least one hour after last coat, then lightly spray with clear glitter spray paint to seal.
 We started out thinking glitter spray, then had clear sealer left over from another project we used on each luminary jar.
 Let dry overnight.
 Note: Please check your spray sealer in an inconspicuous spot if you choose to use it.
 Some readers have mentioned that some sealers removed the frosted look of the glass paint.

 If desired, spray paint the rings and lids on your frosted glass mason jars.
 I used a silver sparkle spray paint, ‘cause thats what I had.
 You can leave them gold if you like.
 Whatever you love for holiday decorating style!

 Remove the stickers.
 I warmed them up with a hair dryer first so they would peel off easily… I was concerned about scratching off the frosted paint if they were too hard to get off.
 That worked out really well.

 I tied some mini ornaments onto some wire ribbon, wrapped it twice around the top of the jar, then tied it.